20 February 1906 Lyon – 23 April 1999

 Making his debut at the Salle Favart in 1947, he would sing Don José, des Grieux, Werther, Gérald, Hoffmann, Nadir,

-Pinkerton, Turiddu and the Rodolphes in "La bohème" and "La traviata".
+Pinkerton, Turiddu, Rodolfo in "La bohème" and Alfredo in "La traviata".
 Parallel with his Parisian activities, he took part

-throughout his career in tours of the big provincial towns and also abroad; Switzerland, Belgium, Holland, Greece, Brazil and Portugal.
+in tours of the big provincial towns and also abroad throughout his career: Switzerland, Belgium, Holland, Greece, Brazil and Portugal.